Weight Annotation in Information Extraction: Weighted Variable-Set Automata

 For a nonzero and valid run $\rn$, we define $\tup_{\rn}$ as the $V$-tuple that maps each variable $v \in V$ to the span $\mspan{i_j}{i_{j^\prime}}$ where $o_{i_{j}} = \vop{v}$ and $o_{i_{j^\prime}}= \vcl{v}$.
 We denote the set of all valid and nonzero runs of $A$ on $\doc$ by

 We say that a weighted \vset-automaton $A$ is \emph{functional} if all runs of $A$ are all valid.
-Note that this definition is the same as the notion of functionality of (Boolean) \vset-automata \cite{DBLP:journals/jacm/FaginKRV15}.
-Given a \vset-automaton $A$, document $\doc \in \docs$, and a tuple $\tup \in \tup$, it holds that $\tup \in \repspnrk{A}{\K}(\doc)$ if and only if there is a run $\rn$ of $A$ on $\doc$ with $\tup_\rn = \tup$.
-This does not hold for arbitrary functional $\K$-weighted \vset-automata.
-More formally, $\K$-annotator over an arbitrary commutative semiring $\srd$ might output the empty relation, even though it has multiple runs.
+Note that this definition is the same as the notion of functionality of \vset-automata \cite{DBLP:journals/jacm/FaginKRV15}.
+However, in contrast to \vset-automata, a $\K$-annotator over an arbitrary commutative semiring $\srd$ might output the empty relation, even though it has multiple runs.
 This can be the case, as the weight of a tuple $\tup$ is the sum of the weights of all its runs $\rn$ with $\tup_\rn = \tup$ and therefore, the weights can cancel each other out.
-This can not happen if $\srd$ is positive (e.g. if $\srd$ is the Boolean semiring).
+This can not happen if $\srd$ is positive (e.g., if $\srd$ is the Boolean semiring).

-Notice that there may be infinitely many nonzero and valid runs of a weighted \vset-automaton on a given document, due to \emph{$\varepsilon$-cycles}, which are sets of states $\{q_1,\ldots,q_k\}$ such that $(q_i,\varepsilon,q_{i+1})$ is a transition for every $i \in \{1,\ldots,k-1\}$.
-Similar to much of the standard literature on weighted automata (see, e.g., \cite{Esik09}) we will assume that weighted \vset-automata do not have $\varepsilon$-cycles, unless mentioned otherwise.
-The reason for this restriction is that automata with such cycles need $\K$ to be closed under infinite sums for their semantics to be well-defined.\footnote{The semirings need to fulfill additional properties as well such as distributivity, commutativity and associativity must also hold for infinite sums.
+Notice that there may be infinitely many nonzero and valid runs of a weighted \vset-automaton on a given document, due to \emph{$\varepsilon$-cycles}, which are states $q_1,\ldots,q_k$ such that $(q_i,\varepsilon,q_{i+1})$ is a transition, also referred to as an $\varepsilon$-transition, for every $i \in \{1,\ldots,k-1\}$ and $q_1 = q_k$.
+Similar to much of the standard literature on weighted automata (see, e.g., \cite{Esik09}) we assume that weighted \vset-automata do not have $\varepsilon$-cycles, unless mentioned otherwise.
+The reason for this restriction is that automata with such cycles need $\K$ to be closed under infinite sums for their semantics to be well-defined.\footnote{The semirings need to fulfill additional properties.
+Furthermore, distributivity, commutativity and associativity must also hold for infinite sums.
 Such semirings are called \emph{complete}~\cite{Mohri2009}.}

 As such, if $A$ does not have $\varepsilon$-cycles, then the result of applying $A$ on a document $\doc$, denoted $\repspnrw{A}(\doc)$, is the $(\srd,\doc)$-relation $R$ for which